webapicookbook/2018-two-day-workshop/agenda.md

    * _Git, scripts, pipelines, containers, and more_

 ### Day Two: Building the System
- * Baking Interop into All Your Microservices
+ * Versioning, Interop, and Microservice Modeling
    * _Leveraging the Three Pillars of Governance_
  * Building a Persistence Microservice
    * _The data has to go somewhere_